 you will find specific descriptions and strategies for using

-the various items and power-ups in JKA.
+the various items and power-ups unique to JKA's "Siege"

 below to skip to a specific section: